limpkin/mooltipass/README.md

 **Why do I need different passwords for different websites?**
 Websites are compromised on a daily basis.
 If you are using the same password for different websites, one attacker could use a password he discovered on all of them.

-**Is our solution more secure than a software-based one?**
-Theoretically yes.
-A software-based password keeper uses a passphrase to decrypt a credentials database located inside your device.
-As at a given moment your passphrase and your database are stored inside your device's memory, a malicious program with access to both elements could compromise all your passwords at once.

 **Why not make the device very tiny?**
 Size is a compromise between transportability and user friendliness.